 Cognitive and Motor Skills Enhancement

-study on Huntington’s disease patients found that two months of drumming
+Drumming can also enhance cognitive and motor skills.
+A study on Huntington’s disease patients found that two months of drumming intervention resulted in improvements in executive function and changes in white matter microstructure.

 Drumming activates neural networks involved in motor coordination, auditory processing, and emotional regulation, contributing to overall cognitive enhancement